pouya1212/DUV-Patch-ViT-BreastCancer/README.md

 ![patch-level-predictions](figures/patch-level-predictions.png)
 ## Running

-1. Generate patch-level metadata with Grad-CAM++ ----> To work with the patch-level dataset, create metadata for your class dataset, and generate patch-level saliency scores using Grad-CAM++, run the following notebook:
+1. Generate patch-level metadata with Grad-CAM++

+To prepare the patch-level dataset, create metadata for your class dataset and generate patch-level saliency scores using Grad-CAM++:

 Grad-CAM++/Densenet_Grad-CAM-Full_Batch1_GradCAM++.ipynb

-This notebook will produce: ---> metadata_patches_with_grad_cam++_binary_label.csv
+This will produce:

+metadata_patches_with_grad_cam++_binary_label.csv

-This CSV contains patch information and corresponding Grad-CAM++ saliency scores required by main.py.
+The CSV contains patch information and corresponding Grad-CAM++ saliency scores required by main.py.

+2. Run the main training script

-2. After generating the metadata, simply run:
+After generating the metadata, simply run:

 python3 main.py --model_type ViT-B_16 --fp16 --fp16_opt_level O2

-This command will start training & evaluating at both patch-level & WSI-level using 5-fold cross-validation.
+This will start training and evaluating at both patch-level and WSI-level using 5-fold cross-validation.

 ## Installation & Requirements